leebr48/stelloptPlusSfincs/README.md

 ## Installation

-In principle, the scripts in this repository can function given only the appropriate input files.
-In practice, it is highly recommended that you install STELLOPT (instructions [here](https://princetonuniversity.github.io/STELLOPT/STELLOPT%20Compilation)) and SFINCS (instructions in its repository) to make everything run smoothly.
-SFINCS is memory-intensive, so the use of a high-performance cluster will likely be required unless very small test problems are run.
+In principle, the scripts in this repository can perform their core functions given only the appropriate input files.
+In practice, it is nearly essential that you install SFINCS (instructions in its repository), and it is recommended that you install STELLOPT (instructions [here](https://princetonuniversity.github.io/STELLOPT/STELLOPT%20Compilation)) as well.
+This will make everything work smoothly.
+SFINCS is memory-intensive, so the use of a high-performance cluster will likely be required unless you only run very small test problems.

 The Python 3.\* [standard library](https://docs.python.org/3/library/index.html) should be installed, as several of its packages are utilized.
 The [NumPy](https://numpy.org/), [SciPy](https://scipy.org/), [h5py](https://www.h5py.org/), and [Matplotlib](https://matplotlib.org/) packages are also required.